m4hfuj/realtime-car-license-plate-detection-and-recognition/README.md

 ## 🚀 Key Features:

 ### **1. License Plate Detection Model**
-- **YOLO-based Localization**: Uses a pre-trained YOLO model to detect and localize license plates in video frames with bounding boxes.
+- **YOLO-based Localization**: Uses a pre-trained **YOLO-based model** to detect and localize license plates in video frames with bounding boxes.
 - **Real-Time Performance**: Optimized for fast video processing, enabling quick detection in large or high-traffic videos.
 - **Separation of Tasks**: Focuses on license plate localization while leaving character recognition as separate tasks.